-3. What can I use instead of toilet bowl cleaner?
+3. What to use instead of toilet bowl cleaner

 Toxic toilet bowl cleaners aren’t the only way to get your bowl sparkling clean and smelling sweet as a daisy.
 One option is to substitute a green cleaner like one of these from Seventh Generation or Ecover found at Target and most grocery stores.

 Or make your own.
 Step away from the bleach and whip up a batch of homemade toilet bowl cleaner.